Prababil/DecisionTreeVisualiser_DSA/README.md

 # DecisionTreeVisualiser_DSA

-run the following command to run the server:
+run the following command on the terminal to run the server:
 ```
 uvicorn main:app --reload
 ```